iterative/mlem.ai/content/docs/api-reference/import_object.md

 Existing datasets and model files are imported as [MLEM Objects](/doc/user-guide/basic-concepts#mlem-objects).
-Specifically, they are tried to be loaded as `MlemModel` or `MlemDataset`.
+Specifically, they are tried to be loaded as `MlemModel` or `MlemData`.
 The function also supports saving these objects for future use within the MLEM context.
 This API is the underlying mechanism for the [mlem import](/doc/command-reference/import) command.